arif123456/wp-skill-bar/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin awesome wordpress progress bar to show skills in percentage at any page or post.
+This skill bar plugin generating a shortcode.

 == Description ==